avilleret/OSC2APA102/README.md

 Optionally, it’s also possible to output DMX on the UART port 1 (for teensy >= 3.x).

-Test applications for Max, pd and processing are also provided
+Test applications for Max, pd and processing are also provided.
+An openFramewoks application is also currently being developed, to control LED strips from Syphon of video files: https://github.com/bltzr/Ellydeez

 # Settings